-Social media is the new wave in forward thinking customer service.
-Social media for customer service has gained significant importance along with the proactive customer service approach.
-With social media, you can connect and interact with your customers in real time.
+Social media is the new wave in forward-thinking customer service.
+Social media for customer service has gained significant importance with the advent of digital channels of consumer communication.

 What is social media customer service?

-Sprout Social Index says 90% of surveyed customers have used social media in some way to communicate with a brand.
-Over 34.5% said they preferred social media over reactive support channels like phone and email.
+Sprout Social Index says 90% of consumers have used social media in some way to communicate with a brand.
+Over 34.5% of customers said they preferred social media across reactive support channels like phone and email.

-- Brand reputation – Social media plays an important role in shaping your brand reputation.
+- Improve brand credibility: Social media plays an important role in shaping your brand reputation.
 It is an important source by which customers encounter brands and their messages.

-- Word of mouth – 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others, says Ambassador.
-Happy customers become brand advocates by sharing their experiences and stories about your brand.
+- Positive word of mouth: 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others.
+Happy customers are the best brand advocates as they share their positive experiences with your brand.

 1. Be prompt with your responses

-Research says that 42% of consumers expect a response on social media within 60 minutes.
-The below chart shows how social media reduces the response time to the customer’s queries or complaints, unlike other customer support channels.
+Research says, “42% of consumers expect a response on social media within 60 minutes.”
+The below chart shows how social media reduces the response time to the customers’ queries and complaints, unlike other customer support channels.

 2. Measure your social media conversations

-If you are using social media for customer service then it is important to measure those activities.
-Social interactions differ from one business to another.
+The social interactions differ from one business to another.
 But like any other customer service channel, social media also needs to put time and resources.
-So measuring how your customers are satisfied and your team performance is important.
+Hence, measuring how your customers are satisfied and your team performance is crucial.

-The main KPIs and metrics to measure social media customer service are
+Here are some key KPIs & metrics that help to measure social media customer service conversations.

-- Customer satisfaction metrics (NPS survey) – NPS survey helps you to gain an understanding of how your support service is perceived by your customers.
-It helps you to gain customer feedback and measure customer satisfaction with each agent’s performance.
+- Net promoter score (NPS): NPS survey helps you to gain an understanding of how your support service is perceived by your customers.

 “Proactive listening is one of the most underutilized aspects of social media today, and probably the most powerful.”

-Social media listening is about analyzing the brand conversations happening around your industry and use the insights for better business decisions.
-It helps to understand why, how and where these conversations are happening, and what customers think when they are mentioning your brand.
+Social media listening is about analyzing the brand conversations happening around your industry and using the insights for better business decisions.
+It helps to understand why, how, and where these conversations are happening, and what customers think when they are mentioning your brand.

 With social media listening, you can figure out where the customers are talking about you.

-Every comment, post, feedback, suggestion, and review over social media should be acknowledged.
-This is one of the social media customer service tips that should be followed by companies.
+Every social media comment should be immediately acknowledged.
+This is one of the social media customer service tips that should be followed by brands.

 Streamlining your support process by following: